Preventing Radio Fingerprinting through Low-Power Jamming: Related Work

-In summary, to the best of our knowledge, ors is the first contribution to specifically focus on the protection of anonymity of wireless communications against state-of-the-art \ac{DL}-based \ac{RFF} approaches.
-Also, it is the first solution that can work out-of-the-box independently from the communication technology used by the device to be protected, demonstrating significant potential towards real-world privacy-preserving deployments.
+In summary, to the best of our knowledge, this is the first contribution to specifically focus on the protection of anonymity of wireless communications against state-of-the-art \ac{DL}-based \ac{RFF} approaches.
+Also, it is the first solution that can work out-of-the-box independently from the communication technology used by the device to be protected, demonstrating significant potential for real-world privacy-preserving deployments.